dij0s/PETAL/thesis/bachelor_thesis.typ

   caption: "Ordinal evaluation grid for criteria in the benchmarking framework", ) <scoring_grid_llm>

+These instructions are summarized and included in the #ref(<benchmark_system_prompt>).
+The accumulated context is included, helping the model to evaluate the accuracy of the generated response.

 Finally, the individual scores are aggregated to a single score using a weighted average.

 #highlight("TODO: rendre table plus jolie ?")